 However, there will be some job losses.
 The NEU will robustly defend our members’ interests.

-No!
-The Teacher’s Pension Scheme is a significant part of a teacher’s remuneration and their contractual conditions.
+No. The Teachers’ Pension Scheme (TPS) is a significant part of a teacher’s remuneration and their contractual conditions.
 For many NEU members, not being in the TPS is a deal breaker.

-To date, NEU members have been successful in 49 TPS consultations in independent schools.
+To date, NEU members have been successful in more than 50 TPS consultations in independent schools.
 Members will continue to be successful.
 For further information, see Protecting independent school teachers’ pensions.

 My employer has proposed that all staff voluntarily take a pay cut of 15 per cent

-NEU acknowledges that many schools are facing unprecedented challenges and difficulties as a result of the current emergency.
-However, important variation to your terms and conditions should be the subject of very careful consideration and subject to negotiation.
+NEU acknowledges that many schools are facing unprecedented challenges and difficulties because of the current emergency.

-The NEU recommends that you do not agree to detrimental changes to your contract without union advice, full disclosure of information and only if satisfied that there is no alternative.
+However, the NEU recommends that you do not agree to detrimental changes to your contract without union advice, full disclosure of information and only if you are satisfied there is no alternative.

-Members also need to consider that if the employer is proposing such an extraordinary cut to your remuneration, it might be a sign that it is already too late.
-In which case, members will simply lose money.
-Should the worse come to the worse, your redundancy pay would also be reduced as it is calculated based on your salary.
+Members need to consider that if the employer is proposing such an extraordinary cut to your pay, it might be a sign that it is already too late.

-The NEU calls upon any employer making such proposals to negotiate with us in a full and frank discussion of the business’ finances, possible alternatives and strategic plan.
+The NEU calls upon any employer making such proposals to negotiate with the union in a full and frank discussion of the business’ finances and possible alternatives.

 What can we do now?

 Make sure your colleagues – new starters and old stagers – have union protection.
 If not in a union, ask them to join the NEU.
-It also enhances your collective NEU voice.
-It is easy to Join NEU online.
+This also enhances your collective NEU voice.
+It is easy to join NEU online.

-If your school or college doesn’t have a NEU rep – volunteer!
+If your school or college doesn’t have an NEU rep, then volunteer.